-3. Firmly grip the top of the tower and push the top of the tower aft to begin folding it.
+3. From behind the tower, grab the top of the tower and pull backwards to fold it.
 Use caution as the tower begins to fold.
 The user must bear some of the weight of the tower.
 The gas springs assist the user but do not make the tower completely weightless.

 NOTE: Gas springs of different weights are required for different tower accessory loads.
-Please see your dealer to upgrade the gas springs if you add any tower accessories.